invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

 to the end of the repo_id like this:

 ```
-# a VAE model located in subfolder "vae"a
+# a VAE model located in subfolder "vae"
 stabilityai/stable-diffusion-xl-base-1.0:vae

 # version 2 of the model located in subfolder "v2"